 File Name, Pattern, or Extension Relation to Original Data Files Notes No undo log files are restored onto a server with a partial restore. .uz Compressed undo log files.
 The undo log files are compressed and saved with the .uz extension when being included in a compressed backup.
-They are decompressed during a restore. encrypted keyring data file For a server using the keyring_encrypted_file plugin, the file specified by the keyring_encrypted_file_dat option on the server is copied over into the backup with its original name under the meta folder.
-For a server using the a keyring plugin other than keyring_encrypted_file, the file is named keyring_kef, saved under the meta folder.
-An encrypted file containing the master key for InnoDB table encryption .
-See Chapter 6, aWorking with Encrypted InnoDB Tablespaces for detail. replica status log files Usually named master.info and relay-log.info, they are included by default in a backup of a replica database in a replication setup.
+They are decompressed during a restore. encrypted keyring data file For a server using the component_keyring_encrypte keyring component, the keyring data file specified in the component_keyring_encrypte file on the server is copied over into the backup under the meta folder and named keyring_kef.
+For a server using a keyring plugin or component other than component_keyring_encrypte encryption .
+See Chapter 6, Working with Encrypted InnoDB Tablespaces for detail. a keyring data file is created and saved under the meta folder with the name keyring_kef. o_iie, replica status log files Usually named master.info and relay-log.info, they are included by default in a backup of a replica database in a replication setup.
 See Replication Metadata Repositories, for details.
 Saved under the datadir directory under the backup directory.
 The copying of these files are skipped during a backup or a restore when theskip-relay-log option is used.
 Backup image file A single-file backup produced by the backup-to-image option, with a name specified by thebackup-image option.
 You can move the image file without losing or damaging the contents inside it, then unpack it with mysqlbackup using the extract command and specifying the same image name with thebackup-image option.
 Although some extra files such as backup-my.cnf and the meta subdirectory are present in the backup directory, these files are also included in the image file and do not need to be moved along with it.
 Any other files in subdirectories under the datadir directory (that is, under backup-dir/datadir/subdir) Copied from the database subdirectories under the MySQL data directory.
 By default, any unrecognized files in subdirectories under the MySQL data directory are copied to the backup.
 To omit such files, specify theonly-known-file-types option.